themreviil-blog/themreviil-blog.github.io/content/post/blockCTF2024/_index.md

 "0e12345" == "0" is true because "0e12345" is interpreted as 0.

-Popular hashes in PHP are MD5, SHA256
+Common hashes in PHP are MD5 and SHA256.
+Here’s an example of a "magic hash" for SHA256:
 SHA256:
 `34250003024812:0e46289032038065916139621039085883773413820991920706299695051332`